drewkeat/social_sync/README.md

 Welcome to the Social Sync web application!
 This application allows users to create an account, login, and share their availability with friends to coordinate social schedules.

+The live model can be accessed at [social-sync.herokuapp.com](http://social-sync.herokuapp.com)

 ## Installation

 - Clone this repo